Daniel-KM/Omeka-S-module-ApiInfo/README.md

 The response is for all sites by default.
 Add argument `site_id={##}` or `site_slug={slug}` to get data for a site.
 The response supports the api keys, so rights are checked.

-The response can can be formatted according to the argument `output`.
-[datatables] is a js library to display data as a paginated and searchable table.

 Specific data can be added via a listener on `api.infos.resources`.